FZambia/centrifuge/docs/content/contribute_and_license.rst

 .. _contribute_license:

 Centrifuge has MIT license.
-This is open-source and pull requests are welcome!
+Pull requests are welcome!

 But, please, follow next principles: